cgrates/cgrates/docs/apicalls.rst

 	The start end end of the call in question
 Amount
 	The amount requested in various API calls (e.g. DebitSMS amount)

+The **Subject** field is used usually used to identify both the client in the detailed cost list and the user in the balances database.
+When there is some additional info added to the subject for the call price list then the **Account** attribute is used to specify the balance for the client.
+For example: the subject can be rif:from:ha or rif:form:mu and for both we would use the rif account.

 CallCost structure
 ------------------